Cov-ComSec/Cov-ComSec.github.io/content/posts/week1_writeup/index.md

 ![Tweet1](pics/tweetP1.png)

-The <a href="https://twitter.com/DixsonVarley/status/1431255932445417473" target="_blink">link</a> will take us to deleted tweet, but that doesn't mean we can't see it.
-By using <a href="https://archive.org/web/" target="_blank">WayBack</a> we can see the content of the tweet.
+The [link](https://twitter.com/DixsonVarley/status/1431255932445417473) will take us to deleted tweet, but that doesn't mean we can't see it.
+By using [WayBack](https://archive.org/web/) we can see the content of the tweet.

 ![Tweet2](pics/tweetP2.png)